 Can you count on a raw or unpolished diamond to last?

 Diamonds, whether raw or cut, are just as hardy as those that have been polished.
 Because diamonds are the hardest and most scratch-resistant gemstones commercially available, your ring will look as good as new for decades to come.

-May you tell me where I can buy a raw diamond engagement ring?
+May you tell me where I can buy a raw crystal engagement rings?

-To sum up, we think raw stones are the way to go for brides who like a more unique style of engagement ring.
+To sum up, we think raw stones just like raw diamond ring or uncut crystal engagement and wedding rings are the way to go for brides who like a more unique style of engagement ring.
 They’re the greenest option, they’re one-of-a-kind, their natural beauty is breathtaking, and they’ll even help you save money, so there’s really no downside to considering them.
 If you are thinking in adopting a raw food diet, please get in touch with us.